All Episodes

 It's not a zero-sum game out there.

-But beyond beyond all of that is this is this is just not this kind of attitude is not the stiff upper lip and backbone that built the country.
+But beyond all of that is This kind of attitude is not the stiff upper lip and backbone that built the country.

-And I I I feel for these people in a way that maybe you uh don't understand.
+And I feel for these people in a way that maybe you don't understand.

-You know, guilt is one thing, but if you create your own, if you're just out there telling yourself negative story after negative story after negative story, you're gonna be a mess.
+You know, guilt is one thing, but if you create your own, if you're just out there telling yourself negative story after negative, story after negative story, you're going to be a mess.

 You're going to be no good to anybody, including yourself.

-And to start feeling guilty about having a job when other people don't, the solution's real easy, real simple.
+And to start feeling guilty about having a job when other people don't, the solution is real easy, real simple.

 Quit yours.